-The complex of buildings began with the construction of the Coliseum and its East and West Annexes in 1921.
+The complex of Classical style buildings began with the construction of the Coliseum and its East and West Annexes in 1921.
 City architect George FW Price designed the monumental, two-storey yellow brick building in a restrained Beaux Arts style.
 Both the north and south sides of the Coliseum’s centre block featured round-arched parapets flanked by a pair of towers with copper domes.

-Though not complete, the first event held in the 6,200-seat arena was formally opened by Mayor Tommy Church in December 1921.
+Though incomplete, the first event held in the 6,200-seat arena was formally opened by Mayor Tommy Church in December 1921.
 Spectators filled the wooden chairs surrounding the ring for a Track & Field meet, during which the building’s dedication also took place.
 A local newspaper called the yet unnamed building the Civic Arena at Exhibition Park.

 When the Coliseum was finished, it cost $1 million to construct and took 500 construction workers, 4,000,000 bricks, 2,000 tons of steel, 12,000 barrels of cement, 5,400 tons of 1/2 and 3/4 inch stone, and 6,000 tons of sand to build.
 It initially sat on 8.5 acres of land and was the largest single exhibition building in the world.